The Edcamp-in-a-Box program was designed to make organizing an Edcamp as easy as possible by providing free supplies to organizers!

 - We encourage organizers to host an Edcamp Encore shortly after their Edcamp to keep the learning momentum going.

 - We encourage organizers to monitor interest the day of the Edcamp and identify sessions that were popular among participants.

-- We enourage organizers to reach out to particpants about their interest in further discussing the identified topic, and recruiting participants with specific expertise in the topic to faciliate the discussion.
+- We enourage organizers to reach out to particpants about their interests in further discussing the identified topic, and recruiting participants with specific expertise to faciliate the Encore discussion.

 - We encourage organizers to reach out to the Edcamp Foundation to register their Edcamp Encore.
 If needed, we can help find Edcamp experts in the identified topic.